bparanj/crystal/security/linux/system-library.md

    - This book is a classic reference that covers system libraries in detail, providing examples and explanations of their usage in Unix-like operating systems.

 4. **"Linux System Programming" by Robert Love**:
-   - Provides insights into system programming, including the use of system libraries and how they interact with the Linux kernel.
+   - Provides insights into system programming,  the use of system libraries and how they interact with the Linux kernel.

 System libraries are fundamental to the operation and development of software on an operating system, providing building blocks that simplify and standardize development of applications.